marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/aarch64-options.rst

   Advanced SIMD and floating-point instructions.
 This option is enabled by default for :option:`-march`:samp:`=armv8.6-a`.
 Use of this option with architectures prior to Armv8.2-A is not supported.

+:samp:`ls64`
+  Enable the 64-byte atomic load and store instructions for accelerators.
+  This option is enabled by default for :option:`-march`:samp:`=armv8.7-a`.

 :samp:`flagm`
   Enable the Flag Manipulation instructions Extension.